Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 As we continue to move up to increasingly expensive MCombo products, the 8885 represents a true dividing line.

-All of the previous products we’ve taken a look at were clearly modified versions of chairs you would normally find in your home (desk chairs and recliners).
+All of the previous products we’ve examined were modified versions of chairs you would normally find in your home (desk chairs and recliners).
 The 8885 looks like a massage chair, complete with leg massage ports.

-It comes a bit closer to imitating a genuine massage chair too, but as we get into its features, you’ll see that it’s still some distance from it.
+It comes a bit closer to imitating a genuine massage chair, too, but as we get into its features, you’ll see it’s still some distance from it.

 Still More Massage Heads

-The remaining chairs in the MCombo lineup have twenty, Shiatsu-style, stationary massage heads.
-They still suffer from the same limitations we talked about earlier, and although the company tries gamely to talk up the various massage programs, the heads still don’t move.
+The remaining chairs in the MCombo lineup have twenty Shiatsu-style, stationary massage heads.
+They still suffer from the same limitations we discussed earlier, and although the company tries gamely to promote the various massage programs, the heads still don’t move.

-Yes, you get a decent Shiatsu-style massage from this chair, If the massage heads happen to hit the pressure points on your back.
+Yes, you can get a decent Shiatsu-style massage from this chair if the massage heads happen to hit the pressure points on your back.
 If they don’t, you’re out of luck.

 Air Massage Mode

-These are First Generation Airbags, so in addition to not getting many of them, the older technology doesn’t render as good a massage as the newer technology.
-Nonetheless, if a decent air massage is a must-have feature for you, and you’re willing to live with the chair’s other limitations, then this might be a good fit.
+These are first-generation airbags, so in addition to not getting many of them, the older technology doesn’t render as good a massage as the newer technology.
+Nonetheless, if a decent air massage is a must-have feature for you, and you’re willing to live with the chair’s other limitations, this might be a good fit.

 It should also be noted that the air massage can be customized via the remote through three different intensity levels.